Help us ensure everyone in Madison has the opportunity to live longer, healthier lives.

 Living healthy and free of disease makes a critical difference in quality of life.
-That’s why we are working to raise awareness about the vital effect lifestyle has on health, especially poor nutrition and inactivity, and to help children form healthy habits that will last a lifetime by removing obstacles to making healthy choices.
-From 1989-91, life expectancy at birth in Wisconsin was 77 years but by 2010-12, life expectancy at birth increased to 80 years, a sign that our work is making a difference.
+That’s why we’re working to raise awareness about the vital effect lifestyle has on health and helping communities form healthy habits.

 You can make a difference by lending your support to help improve the long-term health of Madison.